-Furlough or SSP could happen until any mechanisms making the workplace COVID secure are put in place.
+Furlough may be used until any mechanisms making the workplace COVID secure are put in place.

 If furlough or home working are not viable options, and the level of risk in the workplace cannot be reduced to an acceptable level for employees, employers may consider allowing annual leave or unpaid leave to be taken by agreement, until they feel the risk has reduced.

 Employers should also consider that employees have a statutory right to unpaid emergency leave of a day or two.
 For example, carers may require this leave whilst arranging for the ongoing care of a family member.Redeployment

 Employers may need to consider alternative ways of working as part of the risk assessment for employees who raise underlying health concerns, or have vulnerable family members.

 When considering changes to roles and working patterns, employers need to be flexible and work collaboratively with employees.
 The redeployment of an employee may be necessary, on a temporary or longer-term basis.
 For example, redeployment may be required for an extremely clinically vulnerable worker in the health care sector.